-The scientific evidence continues to mount that it is possible to slow, reverse or prevent Alzheimer's.
-Two recent science publications in 2024 offer critical new insights:
+Scientific evidence continues to mount, showing it is possible to slow, reverse or prevent Alzheimer's, with two recent science publications in 2024 offer critical new insights:

 The study underscores the importance of risk factors that exist at different stages of life, and creates urgency for adopting habits early in life, and beyond, to reduce risk and overall cases of dementia.
 Created to review the best available evidence and produce recommendations on how to best manage, or even prevent, dementia, it reported in 2020 that dementia is not an inevitable consequence of ageing and identified potentially modifiable health and lifestyle factors from different phases of life that, if eliminated, might prevent dementia.
 In 2024, revised findings now suggest that 45% - almost half - of dementia cases could be delayed or reduced by addressing 14 risk factors in early, middle and late life.